Meet the Founder and President

 During her year of service, Sherrie also served as the official spokesperson for the Bill Roger’s Youth Foundation (BRYF) focused on helping children in Liberia.
 The country, which was struck by the Ebola Crisis and a civil war that lasted fourteen years, currently does not have a proper mental health infrastructure.
 Therefore, BRYF & LOLC have partnered together to raise funds to build the first ever mental health institution and sports recreation center for youth in Liberia.
 In December of 2015, Gearheart visited Liberia, West Africa as the first ever mental health advocate to address the nation on its mental health needs.
 BRYF’s team on the ground assisted with her efforts.

-Sherrie continues to advocate for her platforms and currently travels across the US and world working with various organizations, governmental bodies, schools & universities, and charities that align closely with her platform and values.
+Sherrie continues to advocate for her platforms by traveling across the USA and throughout the world working with various organizations, governmental bodies, schools & universities, and charities that align closely with her platform and values.
 Learn more about Sherrie Gearheart.